How probiotics can boost your health

 - The balance of bacteria in the gut directly affects mood and can reduce the risk of some neurodegenerative disease.

 - A deficiency of probiotics in older people is now thought to contribute to memory loss and impaired cognition.

-- Probiotics, by synthesising vitamin K and by helping the absorption of calcium, help reduce the risk of osteoporosis.
+- By synthesizing vitamin K and helping the absorption of calcium, probiotics help reduce the risk of osteoporosis.

-- Yoghurts have health benefits, but are not usually an effective way to boost your probiotic balance.
-High temperature pasteurisation kills both good and bad bacteria, and independent studies show that few good bacteria from yoghurts actually reach the gut.
+- Yoghurts have health benefits but are not usually an effective way to boost your probiotic balance.
+High-temperature pasteurization kills both good and bad bacteria, and independent studies show that few good bacteria from yoghurts reach the gut.

-- Probiotic bacteria are living organisms and need their own food to thrive.
+- Probiotic bacteria are living organisms and need their food to thrive.
 These foods are called prebiotics.
-So any well designed supplement will not only include resistant probiotic strains but some prebiotics as well.
+So any well-designed supplement will not only include resistant probiotic strains but some prebiotics as well.